2016 is Spotify’s year in the spotlight.

 While Spotify is still working hard to change people’s minds about music streaming vs. ownership, its latest expansion efforts in Asia are impressive.

-In the next part of this series, we’ll focus on the best practices shown in their latest efforts in Japan, as well as Spotify’s other successful expansions in Asia.
+Read Part 2 of our Spotify series, where we focus on the best practices in their latest efforts in Japan, as well as Spotify’s successful expansions in other parts of Asia.

 - Commit to a long-term strategy in choosing your markets.